Josh Appelt

-Josh Appelt is an American mixed martial artist currently competing in the Heavyweight division.
+Josh Appelt is a retired American mixed martial artist who competed in the Heavyweight division.
 A professional competitor since 2009, he has competed for Bellator and King of the Cage.

 Background

 Born and raised in California, Appelt wrestled in high school, competing in the state tournament twice during his junior and senior seasons.
 Appelt was originally introduced to mixed martial arts through fellow competitor Dave Huckaba, who Appelt helped with grappling during a training camp for a fight.
 A few months later, Appelt embarked upon his own career in MMA.

 Mixed martial arts career

 Early career: Gladiator Challenge

 Appelt started his career in 2009.
 He fought mainly for California-based promotion Gladiator Challenge.

 Appelt faced Angel DeAnda on July 17, 2010 for the Gladiator Challenge Heavyweight Championship.
 Appelt was defeated for the first time in his career via first-round TKO.

 Appelt fought once again for the title on December 11, 2010 against Rob Jackson.
 Appelt won via TKO in the first round to become the new Gladiator Challenge Heavyweight Champion.

 In 2012, with an overall record of 7-2, Appelt signed with Bellator.